ChihHanHuang/Quantum_C2C/README.md

  Classical Data for main model testing.
 The type is data type of PyTorch.
 X_test.data is data and  X_test.targets is targets.

 ####  d. autoencoder_model:
  PyTorch model of autoencoder.
 Required variables are input_shape (shape of a input data) and encoded_len (length of encoded data).
-You could use a simple autoencoder by "from quantum_c2c import AutoEncoder."
+You could use a simple autoencoder by

+<pre><code>
+from quantum_c2c.quantum_c2c import AutoEncoder
+</code></pre>

 ####  e. quantum_curcuit:
  Qiskit's "Quantum-Classical Class" with PyTorch (Please see the details in [link](https://qiskit.org/textbook/ch-machine-learning/machine-learning-qiskit-pytorch.html).)
 Required variables are encoded_len (length of encoded data).
-You could use a simple Quantum-Classical Class by "from quantum_c2c import Hybrid"
+You could use a simple Quantum-Classical Class by

+<pre><code>
+from quantum_c2c.quantum_c2c import Hybrid
+</code></pre>

 ####  f. saving_folder:
  Folder name for saving the models "pretrained_autoencoder.pth" and "trained_encoder_model.pth".